Lake Clark National Park & Preserve

-You'll want to bring everything that you will need with you.
-Alaska Outdoor Gear Outfitter & Rentals can equip you for your trip.
-Whether that is rain gear, boots, and binoculars for a day trip viewing the bears or hiking from a remote lodge, or ultra-light camping gear to head out into the backcountry.
+Bring everything you’ll need with you.
+Alaska Outdoor Gear Outfitter & Rentals can equip you with rain gear, boots, and binoculars for a day trip to see bears, supplies for hiking from a remote lodge, and ultra-light camping gear to head out into the backcountry.

 If you’re heading to Lake Clark National Park for a day trip, you’ll find flights from Anchorage, Kenai, Homer, or Port Alsworth.